🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Here are a few other points of interest:

-• CBDA doesn’t seem to diminish THC’s effects like CBD does
+• CBDA compared to CBD doesn’t seem to diminish THC’s effects like CBD does

 • CBDA might absorb better than CBD when taken orally